d-hackmt/SIU-PHD-Entrance-Prep/README.md

 This repo is made to help with SIU PHD entrance test preparation ,

+PHD joruney : is specifiaccly for 2025 , but the whole summary is general , so it will be a great ref instead of scrolling thru website

 I have applied for factuly of computer studies , and thats how the subjects are